 There’s always something new to discover, like the recent PBS Secrets of the Dead episode, “Resurrecting Richard III,” which examined the king’s physical condition and the effects of his scoliosis on his military capabilities.
-John Ashdown-Hill, MBE, recently wrote a wonderful book, Eleanor The Secret Queen: The Woman Who Put Richard III on the Throne, about Lady Eleanor Talbot, whose clandestine marriage to Edward IV was found by Parliament to invalidate his marriage to his queen, Elizabeth Woodville, and render their children bastards–meaning they weren’t eligible to inherit the crown.
+The late Dr. John Ashdown-Hill, MBE, wrote a wonderful book, Eleanor The Secret Queen: The Woman Who Put Richard III on the Throne, about Lady Eleanor Talbot, whose clandestine marriage to Edward IV was found by Parliament to invalidate his marriage to his queen, Elizabeth Woodville, and render their children bastards–meaning they weren’t eligible to inherit the crown.

 Parliament subsequently passed an act called Titulus Regius declaring Edward IV’s lone surviving brother, Richard III, the rightful heir to the throne.

 One of the first books I found that challenged the traditional view was Paul Murray Kendall’s Richard III.
 It’s classed as a biography but is also highly interpretive.
 It has been in print since 1955, which says a lot for its appeal.
 Less well known is Thomas B. Costain’s Plantagenets quartet, which presents a more moderate view of Richard III in the final volume, The Last Plantagenets.

 There’s a wealth of Ricardian fiction out there.
 I loved Sharon Kay Penman’s The Sunne in Splendour, a novel in the same vein as the Kendall biography, Rosemary Hawley Jarman’s We Speak No Treason, Elizabeth Peters’ The Murders of Richard III, and many others.